Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Experiments

-(a) Metric Evaluation.
-For background restoration, we employ PSNR~\cite{PSNR}, VFID~\cite{DBLP:conf/nips/Wang0ZYTKC18}, and SSIM~\cite{DBLP:journals/tip/WangBSS04} to quantify basic quality.
+\textbf{(1) Metric evaluation.} For BR tasks, we employ the PSNR~\cite{PSNR}, VFID~\cite{DBLP:conf/nips/Wang0ZYTKC18}, and SSIM~\cite{DBLP:journals/tip/WangBSS04} to quantify basic quality.
 Additionally, we assess temporal consistency using flow warping error~\cite{DBLP:conf/iccv/GuFZ23,DBLP:conf/iclr/KwonJU23} in conjunction with Temporal Consistency (TC)~\cite{AVID}.
 TC is measured by the cosine similarity between consecutive frames in the CLIP-Image~\cite{Clip} feature space.
-For object removal, since ground truth data is unavailable for evaluating the aforementioned metrics, we utilize Text Alignment (TA)~\cite{Clip} as an evaluation metric, leveraging the CLIP score.
+For OM tasks, since ground truth data is unavailable for evaluating the aforementioned metrics, we utilize Text Alignment (TA)~\cite{Clip} as an evaluation metric, which also leverages the CLIP score.
 For consistency, all metric evaluations were conducted at a resolution of 512×512.
-As shown in Tab.~\ref{table: Quantitative comparison}, our method outperforms other methods in PSNR, SSIM, VFID, and TA.
-Additionally, it surpasses other diffusion-based methods in flow warp error and TC, second only to Propainter by a small margin, due to the inherent generative characteristics of diffusion.
-Overall, FloED delivers excellent temporal consistency and high-quality outcomes compared to the state-of-the-art solutions. (b) User study.
-Since CLIP scores do not always align with human perception~\cite{AVID}, we conducted a comprehensive user study.
-12 annotators evaluated different inpainting results of 100 videos from 5 methods, assessing temporal consistency, content coherence, and overall quality.
-As illustrated in Fig.~\ref{img:User_study}, our model was highly favored, achieving the highest scores in both BR (50.0\%) and OR (40.33\%), thereby demonstrating a consistent advantage over competing approaches.
+As shown in Tab.~\ref{table: Quantitative comparison}, FloED outperforms other methods in all the metrics, which demonstrates state-of-the-art performance.

+\textbf{(2) User study.} Since CLIP scores do not always align with human perception~\cite{AVID}, we conducted a comprehensive user study in which 15 annotators evaluated the inpainting results across both BR and OR tasks (100 videos), assessing temporal consistency, text alignment, and context compatibility to select the best one among 4 methods.As illustrated in Fig.~\ref{img:User_study}, our model was highly favored, achieving the highest scores in both BR (62.27\%) and OR (56.40\%).